Neptune Township Schools: Administration

-Former Superintendent of Schools David A. Mooij died on June 21, 2015, just ten days prior to his announced retirement.
+Former superintendent of schools David A. Mooij died in June 2015, just ten days prior to his announced retirement after more than 40 years in the district.

 Board of education

 The district's board of education, comprised of nine members, sets policy and oversees the fiscal and educational operation of the district through its administration.
 As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year held as part of the April school election.
 The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.
 As one of the 13 districts statewide with school elections in April, voters also decide on passage of the annual school budget.